 Hopkins, a wealthy merchant and philanthropist, was born on his family's tobacco plantation, Whitehall, in Anne Arundel County, Maryland.
 The second of eleven children, he was given his maternal great-grandmother’s family name, Johns.
 His parents were members of the Society of Friends (Quakers).
-In 1807, when Hopkins was twelve years old, his father freed the slaves on his plantation in accordance with a decision of the meeting of the Society of Friends.
-In consequence, the children were required to assume more of the work of the plantation.
 When Hopkins was seventeen, his parents, who recognized his business aptitude, sent him to Baltimore to live and work with his uncle Gerard Hopkins in the wholesale grocery business.

 While his uncle was serving in the War of 1812, Hopkins managed the business.
 During this time, he and his cousin Elizabeth fell in love.
 After seven years working for his uncle, Hopkins asked for his cousin's hand in marriage.
 Due to the Quaker taboo against marriage of first cousins, his uncle refused to give his permission.
 Neither he nor his cousin ever married, and they remained devoted to each other.